 The first year of all single and joint honours degree courses in Economics (except for Mathematics and Economics) is a qualifying year.
 If you fail to progress to the second year at the first attempt in June you have the right to make one further attempt, which normally involves a resit exam in early September.

 Results are considered by a Board of Examiners for the Faculty of Social Science: i.e. decisions are taken at the level of the Faculty, not the Department.
-The Board's members are representatives of each department in the Social Science Faculty.
+The Board's members are representatives of each department in the Social Science Faculty and the current Chair of the Board is the Director of Undergraduate Studies in the Department of Economics.
 Please note that all marks are provisional and may be raised or lowered by the exam board.

 - to proceed to the second year